 Third, even if the appropriate relevant markets are glass-only (which they are not), the merger will not have an anticompetitive effect.
 There is limited competition between Defendants for the sale of beer or spirits containers due to high freight costs, geographically dispersed plants, specialized production lines, and lack of excess capacity, and so there is little meaningful competition that could be impacted by the merger.
 In addition, both the beer and spirits industries are characterized by a handful of very powerful buyers that are well-equipped to keep glass container prices low.
-Indeed, customers account for almost % of Ardagh's beer container revenues, while other customers account for over % of Ardagh's liquor container revenues.
-Moreover, these customers are protected by long-term contracts that lock in pricing terms and constrain Ardagh's ability to raise prices after the merger.
+Indeed, $\blacksquare$ customers account for almost $\blacksquare$ % of Ardagh's beer container revenues, while $\blacksquare$ other customers are protected by long-term contracts that lock in pricing terms and constrain Ardagh's ability to raise prices after the merger.